piazzai/opencolor/README.md

 Open Colors are organized according to 13 hues (gray, red, pink, grape, violet, indigo, blue, cyan, teal, green, lime, yellow, orange) and 10 brightness levels (0–9).
 The naming convention is `oc-(color)-(number)`.
 At the same brightness level, the perceived brightness of different hues aims to be constant.

 The package's main dependency is [xcolor](https://www.ctan.org/pkg/xcolor), which is included in most LaTeX distributions.
-This is loaded with the `table` option, which automatically loads [colortbl](https://www.ctan.org/pkg/colortbl) as well.

 ## Demo